jocimarlopes/plan-a-frontend-challenge-jocimar-silveira/README.md

 # Plan A - Frontend Challenge

-The challenge are develop an application with Ionic and Angular.
+The challenge is develop an application with Ionic and Angular.
 Pages Number: 2

 ## Configuration